xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     First, it concatenates the recipe of each incoming state with its operation 'op(i)'.
 The result is the set of entry recipes.
 Second, the set of entry recipes is used as a basis to determine 'R(i)'.
-Along with the recipe new non-SOV operations may be injected into the state machine.
+Along with the recipe new non-SCR operations may be injected into the state machine.
 Those operations store reference values which are required by 'R(i)'.

 Interference cannot happen, if the set of entry recipes is incomplete.
 That is,